 - Diet: Spicy foods, alcohol, and caffeine are known to trigger redness in sensitive individuals.

-- Discontinue any active treatments including retinol, exfoliating acids (AHA, BHA), and vitamin C.
+- Discontinue any product including retinol, exfoliating acids (AHA, BHA), and vitamin C.

 - Avoid physical exfoliants such as scrubs, cleansing brushes, or harsh sponges.

-- Switch to a minimalist routine focused on barrier repair: cleanser, moisturizer, and sunscreen only.
+- Switch to a minimalist routine focused on support: cleanser, moisturizer, and sunscreen only.

 - If you recently introduced a new product, stop using it to determine if it’s the cause.